 Adult Assisted Living Providers open their homes to adults who experience developmental or physical disabilities.
 Adult Providers are independent operators who become licensed directly by the State of Alaska.
 Services and supports commonly provided include assistance with activities of daily living, such as bathing, dressing, meals, medication assistance, transportation, etc. Providers receive a daily stipend for the supports identified in an adult’s assisted living plan, and have the support and resources offered through the individual’s support team at Hope.

 We can help you find out if becoming a Therapeutic Foster Parent is the right choice for you.
 Hope will provide training and guidance for your success.
 As a Child Placement Agency, we are authorized to license homes through the State Of Alaska.

-For more information contact Cehz Luzano, our Foster Care Licensing Specialist, at firstname.lastname@example.org or by calling 907-433-4713.
+For more information contact Cehz Luzano, our Foster Care Licensing Specialist, click here to email or call 907-433-4713.

 Family preservation is a core value and principal at Hope.
-We want to make sure your child is still able to participate as a valuable member in your family.
+We want to make sure your child is still able to participate as a valuable member of your family.

 Family Habilitation (Fam Hab) is just like Day Habilitation but instead of learning skills in a community setting, individuals learn skills in a family setting.
 This is a voluntary service that supports children as well as adults to learn life skills.
 Although goals are chosen on an individual basis, the skills of household chores, food preparation, money management, and living peacefully with housemates are cornerstones of Fam Hab.
 This truly is an invaluable resource for families and children/young adults to learn and cultivate growth.